pannisimai/architecture-eventlisteners/README.md

 # Architecture with Eventlisteners

-A to-do li using vanilla JavaScript.
+A to-do list using vanilla JavaScript.

 ## Features